cdfmlr/pyflowchart/README.md

 PyFlowchart is a package to:

-- write flowchart in Python,
+- write flowcharts in the Python language,
-- translate Python source codes into flowchart.
+- translate Python source codes into flowcharts.

 PyFlowchart produces flowcharts in [flowchart.js](https://github.com/adrai/flowchart.js) flowchart DSL, a widely used flow chart textual representation.
 It's easy to convert these flowcharts text into a picture via [flowchart.js.org](http://flowchart.js.org), [francoislaberge/diagrams](https://github.com/francoislaberge/diagrams/#flowchart), or some markdown editors.